 I like to pick out details with this lens.
 It’s also my go to lens for capturing close up portraits.
 So long as I have the space, it’s also my favorite lens for general portraiture in average to sub par locations.
 With this lens’s long focal length I use it often to cut out the sub par background and keep the attention on the woman.

-Best Lens For Natural Light Boudoir Photography 85mm Prime
+85mm Prime: Best Lens For Boudoir Portraits

 For boudoir portraits this lens is magic at wide apertures.
 This is arguably my favorite portrait lens for photographing boudoir.